The Unified Development Ordinance

 The County Unified Development is a legal document, but it will not be upheld in a court of law unless its regulations show a direct relationship to a "rational planning process. " As a result, most municipal governments develop living comprehensive planning documents.

-The department of Planning & Zoning has two primary purposes: to administrate the regulations contained within the Zoning Ordinance, and to maintain a planning process that reflects the evolving needs of Johnson County.
+The Planning Development & Sustainability Department has two primary purposes: to administrate the regulations contained within the Zoning Ordinance, and to maintain a planning process that reflects the evolving needs of Johnson County.

 The unincorporated area of Johnson County is divided into 5 land use areas: Agricultural/Rural, North Corridor, Unicorporated villages, Fringe Areas, and Cities.
 The County has zoning responsibility in all but the cities.
 There are 5 zoning districts: